Omni Calculator logo

 What is the general formula for beam deflection?

-The general formulas for beam deflection are PL³/(3EI) for cantilever beams, and 5wL⁴/(384EI) for simply-supported beams, where P is point load, L is beam length, E represents the modulus of elasticity, and I refers to the moment of inertia.
+The general formulas for beam deflection are PL³/(3EI) for cantilever beams, and 5wL⁴/(384EI) for simply-supported beams, where P is point load, L is beam length, E represents the modulus of elasticity, and I refers to the area moment of inertia.
 However, many other deflection formulas allow users to measure different types of beams and deflection.

 How can I calculate the deflection of a beam?